Skip to main content

 Competitive Range

 If the competitive range is further reduced for purposes of efficiency, the basis for this reduction must be adequately documented.
-Considerations for further restricting competition may include expected dollar value of the award, complexity of the acquisition and solutions proposed, and extent of available resources.
+Considerations for further restricting competition may include expected dollar value of the award, complexity of the acquisition and solutions proposed, and extent of available resources (see FAR 15.306(c)).

-Note: Predetermined cut-off ratings (e.g., setting a minimum rating) or identifying a predetermined number of offerors that will be included in the competitive range must not be established.
+NOTE: Predetermined cut-off ratings (e.g., setting a minimum rating or identifying a predetermined number of offerors to be included in the competitive range) must not be established.
 The government may not limit a competitive range for the purposes of efficiency on the basis of technical scores alone.

-The PCO, with approval of the SSA, should continually reassess the competitive range as discussions and evaluations continue to ensure neither the Government nor the offerors waste resources by keeping proposals in that are no longer contenders for award.
+The PCO, with approval of the SSA, should continually reassess the competitive range as discussions and evaluations continue to ensure neither the government nor the offerors waste resources by keeping proposals in the competitive range that are no longer contenders for award (see DoD Source Selection Procedures 3.4 and 3.5.3).

 Discussions

-The Government’s objectives shall be fully documented in the prenegotiation objective memorandum (POM) prior to entering into discussions (see FAR 15.406-1, DFARS PGI 215.406-1).
+The government’s objectives, to include the competitive range decision narrative, shall be fully documented in the prenegotiation objective memorandum (POM) prior to entering into discussions (See FAR 15.406-1 and DFARS PGI 215.406-1).

 Meaningful discussions do not include advising the individual offerors on how to revise their proposal nor does it include information on how their proposal compares to other offerors’ proposals.

 Additionally, discussions must not be misleading.
-An agency may not inadvertently mislead an offeror, through the framing of a discussion question, into responding in a manner that does not address the agency’s concerns; or that misinforms the offeror concerning its proposal weaknesses or deficiencies; or the government’s requirements.
+An agency’s framing of a discussion question may not inadvertently mislead an offeror to respond in a manner that does not address the agency’s concerns, or that misinforms the offeror concerning its proposal weaknesses or deficiencies or the government’s requirements.

-3.6 Final Proposal Revisions - No Army Text
+3.6 Final Proposal Revisions – (No Supplemental Army Guidance)

 3.7 Documentation of Final Evaluation Results

 At the request of the SSA, the SSAC and/or SSEB members may also present the evaluation results by means of one or more briefings.
-Figure 3-4 illustrates a sample format for the briefing.
+Figure 3-4 illustrates a sample proposal evaluation matrix that can be used during for the briefing.
 The documentation should be clear and concise and should cross-reference, rather than repeat, information in existing documents as much as possible (e.g., the SSP, evaluation team reports, etc.).
-In rare occasions, if the SSA identifies concerns with the evaluation findings and/or analysis, the SSA may require the SSEB and/or SSAC to conduct a re-evaluation and/or analysis to address these concerns.
-The evaluation results shall clearly be documented in the Price Negotiation Memorandum (PNM).
-(See FAR 15.406-3, DFARS PGI 215.406-3)
+In rare instances, if the SSA identifies concerns with the evaluation findings and/or analysis, the SSA may require the SSEB and/or SSAC to conduct a re-evaluation and/or analysis to address these concerns.
+The evaluation results shall clearly be documented in the SSEB Report (See DoD Source Selection Procedures Paragraph 1.4.4.4.1.5.1, Paragraph 2.2.6, Paragraph 3.2, Paragraph 3.3.2, Paragraph 3.7, and Paragraph 4.1.9).

 3.8 Conduct and Document the Comparative Analysis